Support through your toughest HR challenges: A network of 285,000 HR professionals.

-House and Senate measures would alter workplace deductions in different ways
+The 'reconciled' bill draws from House and Senate measures to alter workplace deductions

-Now that the U.S. Senate has approved its comprehensive tax reform bill, the measure must be reconciled with a version passed by the House of Representatives.
-Each measure handles the health care individual mandate, education benefits and other deductions differently.
+After the U.S. Senate has approved its comprehensive tax bill, a joint congressional committee reconciled the Senate's version with the measure passed by the House of Representatives.
+Each bill handled business deductions and income exclusions for certain employee benefits differently.

 The Society for Human Resource Management's (SHRM's) Government Affairs team has put together

-a comparison chart of the workplace provisions in both the House and Senate bills, and some of the key differences are noted below.
+a comparison chart of the workplace provisions in the House, Senate and final tax bills, and some of the key differences are noted below.

-The House bill would eliminate the employer-provided education assistance deduction under Internal Revenue Code Section 127, which allows employers to provide up to $5,250 of tax-free tuition aid to an employee per year at the undergraduate, graduate or certificate level.
-The Senate version does not eliminate the education assistance deduction.
+The House bill would have eliminated the employer-provided education assistance deduction under Internal Revenue Code Section 127, which allows employers to provide up to $5,250 of tax-free tuition aid to an employee per year at the undergraduate, graduate or certificate level.
+The Senate version did not eliminate the education assistance deduction.

 "Eliminating the tax treatment for employer-provided education assistance has consequences for employers and employees," said Kathleen Coulombe, senior advisor for government relations at SHRM.
 "Employers use this benefit to attract and retain talent but also to retrain and reskill their employees to compete in an ever-changing global economy.
 If enacted, employees receiving this assistance will be penalized by being taxed on that benefit."

 Mike Aitken, SHRM's vice president for government affairs, wrote to congressional leaders that it was "imperative" that Congress "preserve the tax treatment of vital benefits" such as employer-provided education assistance and "ensure tht other critical benefits are not eliminated or complicated."